EU Licensed4.8/5

 Key differences between Mounjaro and Wegovy

-• [Mounjaro](/en/mounjaro/) contains tirzepatide, a dual GIP/GLP-1 receptor agonist.
-It activates both the glucose-dependent insulinotropic polypeptide (GIP) and glucagon-like peptide-1 (GLP-1) receptors
+• [Mounjaro](/en-gb/mounjaro/) contains tirzepatide.
+It is a dual GIP/GLP-1 receptor agonist, which means it switches on two gut hormone signals at once.
+These are the glucose-dependent insulinotropic polypeptide (GIP) and glucagon-like peptide-1 (GLP-1) receptors

 Dosing schedules:

-• Mounjaro is titrated from 2.5 mg to a maximum of 15 mg, increasing every 4 weeks
+• Mounjaro starts at 2.5 mg and builds up to a maximum of 15 mg.
+The dose rises every 4 weeks

-• Wegovy is titrated from 0.25 mg to a maintenance dose of 2.4 mg over 16 weeks
+• Wegovy starts at 0.25 mg and builds up to a maintenance dose of 2.4 mg over 16 weeks

-• Mounjaro is licensed for type 2 diabetes and for weight management in adults with a BMI of 30 or above (or 27 with weight-related comorbidities)
+• Mounjaro is licensed for type 2 diabetes.
+It is also licensed for weight management in adults with a BMI of 30 or above.
+Adults with a BMI of 27 can use it too, if they have weight-related health problems

-• Wegovy is licensed for weight management under the same BMI criteria
+• Wegovy is licensed for weight management under the same BMI rules

-• Semaglutide is also available as Ozempic (lower doses) specifically for type 2 diabetes
+• Semaglutide also comes as Ozempic at lower doses, just for type 2 diabetes

 Manufacturer: